top of page

 What We're Reading

-Each month, the AVA Board provides an insight into industry-related articles, books, podcasts, or shows they are consuming, and what it means to their profession.
+AVA Board members regularly provide an insight into industry-related articles, books, podcasts, or shows they are consuming, and what it means to their profession.

 JessR.jpg